gogeekery/Python-Scripts/README.md

 	Scans a directory and all subfolders for image files Finds near-duplicate images using perceptual hashing, organizes by EXIF date Moves duplicates to separate folder, and writes an undo log and JSON report.

+SharePoint Link Extractor

+	A GUI tool that uses MSAL client‑credentials and Microsoft Graph to crawl a SharePoint site, scanning all URLs inside DOCX and PDF files (including non‑clickable text and embedded hyperlinks).